Significance of Belur Temple

 Historical Facts

-According to historians, the doors of the Temple’s mandapa depict a Hoysala ruler slaying, whether a tiger or a lion.
-This image may symbolize the decline of the Chola dynasty, as the tiger is commonly known as their royal emblem.
-There are numerous additional significant statues throughout the Temple’s enormous compound.
-Some of them include the Gajasura Samhara (sculpture of Lord Shiva), a statue of Ravana, Durga slaying Mahishasura and many others.
-There are also other tiny shrines at the Temple’s entrance.
+Historians note that the doors of the Temple’s mandapa depict a Hoysala ruler triumphing over a tiger or lion, symbolizing the decline of the Chola dynasty, known for their royal emblem of a tiger.
+The temple compound boasts numerous significant statues, including the Gajasura Samhara (sculpture of Lord Shiva), Ravana, Durga slaying Mahishasura, and many more.

 Recommended Articles